jameshughes89/cs2XX-ComputerArchitecture/site/topics/alu/esap-alu.rst

     * A control bus will be required for the system to function

-* One may have noticed the layout of register B and the adder are swapped
+* One may have noticed the layout of register B and the ALU are swapped

+    * ALU is below both registers in the Digital design, but between the registers in the overview
     * This difference is effectively irrelevant
     * As long as the inputs/outputs are configured correctly, this will have no functional impact on the system

 * However, there is one slight difference that will have a functional impact on the system --- register B out

-    * The designed ALU's register B can receive input and output to the data bus
+    * The designed ALU's register B can receive input from and output to the data bus
     * But the architecture overview shows that register B can only receive input